lorrainemakuyana/to-do-application/READMe.md

 * filter by completed or incompleted task
 * delete an item from the list
 * BONUS: I should be able to search through the list

+All the requirements were met.
+Some were crushed such that the desing of the application allowed the requirements to be completed by default.

+**Link to deployed application** https://todoapp-project-cyst-2021.netlify.app/

+I learned about creating HTML Elements in JS and editing the UI with every click on links in the page.
+I utilized arrays and objects in the application.